Why are we carrying out the National Study of Health and Wellbeing: Children and Young People 2021?

 Linking survey answers to other information?

-We will ask for your consent to link your child’s, or if you’re aged 17-22 your, study answers to data held by NHS Digital, the Office for National Statistics and the Department for Education.
+We will ask for your consent to link your responses to the survey with other data held about your child or you, if you’re aged 17-23, to data held by NHS Digital, the Office for National Statistics and the Department for Education.
 You can cancel this permission at any time.
 This would let us add information from health and education records, where lawful to do so, to look at how a person’s lifestyle and experiences can have an impact on their future health and education.
 This includes in-patient/out-patient care, primary care, diagnostic care, mental health, cancer, records for when and the reason why people pass away, educational achievement, absence, exclusions and special educational needs.

 In the future, NatCen, ONS or NHS Digital may want to contact you about follow-up research on mental health and wellbeing.
 We will only invite you to take part in follow-up research if you give consent for this.
 NHS Digital will carefully review all proposals from researchers/organisations to conduct follow-up research before giving approval.
 We will not pass on any of your details without your permission.
 NHS Digital will not approve any requests that are for commercial use.
 If you are invited to take part in any future studies, you will be free to refuse if you do not want to take part.
 If you want to remove your consent at any time you can contact NHS Digital or NatCen via the contact details below.